Apple Rejects Facebook Gaming App Five Times So Far - The Mac Observer

 Apps may contain or run code that is not embedded in the binary (e.g. HTML5-based games, bots, etc.), as long as code distribution isn’t the main purpose of the app, the code is not offered in a store or store-like interface […]

 Facebook changed the app’s design several times, submitting it to the App Store and Google Play.
 Google approved the app but Apple did not, saying the redesign still broke rule 4.7.
 Citing “people with knowledge of the social network” NYT says Facebook might release Facebook Gaming without any playable games.
-Another option is to make it difficult for people to find games in the app.
+Another option the company has considered is to make it difficult for people to find games in the app.